When Love Isn’t Safe: Letting Go Without Losing Yourself

 Maybe if I just give it more time…

-The guilt.
-The shame.
-The fear of abandonment.
-These are common for people who have learned to overextend themselves in relationships.
-And if you grew up shape-shifting to be liked, accepted, or loved—this dynamic can feel familiar, even when it’s unhealthy.
+This is common for people who’ve learned to overextend themselves in relationships.
+If you grew up shape-shifting to be accepted, loved, or chosen, this dynamic can feel familiar — even when it’s unhealthy.

 You are not too much.